PaulskPt/micropython-mcp7940/README.md

 ## Currently developed

 # Example 1: without alarm
 Alarms have been implemented.
-They have successfully been tested (see my Circuitpython example repo), however they are not used in this example: main.py-
+They have successfully been tested (see Example2), however they are not used in this example: main.py-

 # Example 2: with alarm
 The example 2 sets Alarm1 for a datetime which is 2 minutes from the moment the alarm is set.
 The MCP7940 is programmed to 'signal' a 'match' of the current datetime with the datetime of Alarm1.
 The match is set for a match on "minutes".
 At the moment a match occurs, the MCP7940 MFP line will go to logical state '1'.